Of Atoms and Void

 “There is grandeur in this view of life […] whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been and are being evolved.” — Charles Darwin

 From infancy we have gazed upon and pondered the heavens in awe and fear.
 We have read the celestial poem, the book of the universe, and tried to discern its message.
-We have interpreted it in various ways.
-We have observed the recurring patterns and cycles of vagabond stars, passages of celestial showers, the orbit of the moon.
+We have observed the recurring patterns and cycles of vagabond stars, passages of celestial showers, and the orbit of the moon.
 In them we have seen signs and predictions.
 The court astrologers of Babylon interpreted the inexplicable as harbingers of death, destruction and catastrophes, fortune and happiness: our fates etched and sealed in the stars: writing on the firmament, a celestial mene mene tekel upharsin.
-And Sagan speculates about what our distant ancestors might have felt when they gazed upon these celestial campfires, seemingly fixed in the heavens, and the vagabond tribes of hunters-gatherers travelling across it; how this greatest of mysteries may have been the crucible of our gods.
+And Sagan speculates about what our distant ancestors might have felt when they gazed upon these distant campfires, seemingly fixed in the heavens, and the vagabond tribes of hunters-gatherers travelling across it; how this greatest of mysteries may have been the crucible of our gods.
 He covers many other topics, and does it with brilliant erudition and clarity, but it is his humanism I will focus on in this article.

 “From the point of view of a star a human being is a tiny flash, one of billions of brief lives, flickering tenuously on the surface of a strangely cold, anomalously solid, exotically remote sphere of silicate and iron.”